-NFL Week 3 picks: Titans stun Seahawks, Lions lose their first game of the season
+NFL Week 3 picks: Titans stun Seahawks, Lions lose their first game of the year

 Although I'm doing my best to try and talk myself into picking the Bengals, I'm not actually going to do it because there's just no way I can pick the Packers to lose to a team that hasn't scored a touchdown all season.

-By the way, this is the game you definitely want to watch Sunday, mainly because Tony Romo will be in the announcer's booth with Jim Nantz.
+By the way, this is the one game you definitely want to watch on Sunday, and that's mainly because Tony Romo will be in the announcer's booth with Jim Nantz.
 If you haven't got a chance to listen to Romo this season, well, let's just say that he has a high approval rating.

 That's definitely the first time in human history that 91 percent of the people on the internet have agreed on anything.
 The other upside to this game -- besides Romo -- is that even if it turns into a blowout, you'll be able to amuse yourself for hours by scrolling through Twitter and reading every tweet that's calling for Dalton to be benched.